yellowme/base-web-reactjs/README.md

 Make a merge with branch sagas, this already contains redux beacuase is necesary.

+# SAGAS #

+Make a merge with branch firebase, this already have firebase integration for Login, Signup, and password recovery, and use Database from Firebase.

 # FONTCUSTOM #
 For compile svg assets.